 - For an added touch, garnish with crushed Ritz crackers, parsley, and a dash of paprika for a burst of color.

-How Long to Broil Lobster Tails
+How Long to Broil Lobster Tails?

 Broiled Lobster Tail Recipe Inspiration: